 They have more than 80 million lifetime downloads.
 Listening to And That’s Why We Drink is like hanging out with friends.

-Diving into these episodes, you get to watch the friendship of Bala and Maguire bloom while also finding yourself feeling surrounded by old friends.
+Diving into these episodes, you get to watch Bala and Maguire’s friendship bloom while also feeling surrounded by old friends.
 The duo went from a “nothing to lose” mentality to a top-earning podcast.
 Be sure to give this cult hit a listen!

 Best Episode: The best episode of RedHanded is Stephanie Lazarus: The Detective Who Almost Got Away with Murder is an unsolved cold case from 1986.
 The body of newlywed Sherri Rasmussen was found in the home she shared with her husband.
 It was ruled a break-in gone wrong, but the LAPD gave it another look two decades later.